2/19/2025

 Dave Storms

+Good morning.
 Morning.
-Morning.
 Morning, Dave.
-Just two quick questions from me here.
-Any estimates on the remaining Borlian Nickel inventory correction timeline?
-And I guess how are you thinking about industrial post-correction?
-Is it fair to say that growth in industrial may be a little more half-weighted this year?
+Just two quick questions for me here.
+Any estimates on the remaining beryllium nickel inventory correction timeline?
+And I guess, how are you thinking about industrial post-correction?
+Is it fair to say that growth in industrial may be a little more back-half-weighted this year?

 speaker